 Are you tired of the same old yarn you find in the stores?
 Are you looking for some sparkly yarn for your next scarf?
 Why don’t you hop over to my Etsy Shop?
 I sell my handspun yarn in many textures and colors.
-You can also find a nice selection of consigned items at my local yarn store, Alma Park Alpacas.

 I took my first drop spindle spinning lesson in October of 2016.
 I made what can only be described as “rope”.
 But, hey!
 It was my first skein of handspun yarn and I was extremely proud of myself.
 Over the next several months I practiced until my plies became thinner and more consistent.